FOLLOW US

 Hire car companies often have stricter requirements for their customers, such as a year of driving experience, minimum age and holding an IDP.

-Check the driving requirements if you’re living in Romania.
+There is also guidance on driving if you’re living in Romania.

 • double-parked cars

-• people suddenly braking to avoid a pothole
+• people suddenly braking or swerving to avoid potholes

 • horse-drawn carts, livestock and stray dogs in rural areas